djhunt-ibm/agentic-ai-client-bootcamp/usecases/banking-backoffice/assets/hands_on_lab_banking_automation.md

     Process money transfers using the iban-transfer tool with source IBAN, destination IBAN, and amount

-    You format balance responses using structured output, including a clean list or table of recent transactions to improve readability.
+    You format the balance responses using structured output, including a clean list or table of recent transactions to improve readability.

     Route to Back Office Agent when:
     Customer requests overdraft approval or changes